 Translated by MATCHA

-Part 1: Cherry Blossom Spots Along The Sumida River
+Cherry Blossom Spots Along Sumida River - Part 1

 Written by MATCHA

 Are you hoping to catch the seasonal blooms of cherry blossoms along the Sumida River?
-Then this route, situated near the history-rich Asakura and iconic Tokyo Skytree, is perfect for you!
+This walking route, near the history-rich Asakura and iconic Tokyo Skytree, is perfect for you!

-According to the Japanese literary tradition of "makura kotoba"—or double entendre—the Sumida River is said to be where "the emotions of Edo are still alive."
+According to the Japanese literary tradition, Sumida River is said to be where "the emotions of Edo are still alive."
 Historically, this river was the main transportation artery of old Tokyo during the Edo Period.
 You'll see numerous buildings and sights that have existed since this era along this route.
 It's an excellent place to experience the authentic air of Edo.

 Nowadays, the area is typically packed with visitors during sakura (cherry blossom) season, the Sumida River Fireworks Festival in the summer, and on weekends and national holidays.